 It’s common to ignore some small amounts of cash inflows and outflows in a company’s internal records.

 Whether it’s bank fees, ATM transactions, or any other small charges, you must subtract these items from your internal records.

-They might seem small on their own, but collectively they can add up to a large amount and considerably affect your end balance.
+They might seem small on their own, but collectively they can add up to a large amount and considerably affect your ending balance.

-Keep an eye out for these charges on your bank statement each month and adjust them in your internal records.
+Keep an eye out for these charges on your bank statement at the end of the month and adjust them in your internal records.